Drug Scheduling: Understanding the Basics

 Read: Managing Schedule 8 Medicines Safely

-Controlled drug: Medicines or chemicals that have special rules for producing, supplying, distributing, owning and using them.
-These may only be prescribed by an authorised healthcare professional, who may need a special prescribing permit.
+Controlled drug: Medicines that have strict rules for producing, supplying, distributing, owning and using them.
+These may only be prescribed by an authorised healthcare professional, who may require a special prescribing permit.

 Schedule 9

-Prohibited substances: Chemicals which may be abused or misused.
-They are illegal to produce, own, sell or use except if needed for medical or scientific research.
+Prohibited substances: Chemicals that may be abused or misused.
+They are only legal to produce, own, sell or use for medical or scientific research.

 Schedule 10